finkusuma-dev/jonas-react/17-the-wild-oasis/docs/changes/better_checkin_flow.md

    If the guest wants to add breakfast, on activating the add breakfast checkbox, the check-in button will be hidden to remove it from the user's task.
 The confirm payment checkbox will then be shown with the breakfast price, so the user can focus on confirming only for the additional payment.
 Also, extra information is added at the bottom, showing each of the cabin & breakfast prices.

-### 3. When the booking is not paid and don't have breakfast
+### 3. When the booking isn't paid and doesn't include breakfast

 ![booking not paid, no breakfast](https://drive.google.com/thumbnail?id=1OAqI2y1dX_1M8WfN8JT_6JhWAtxInYtv&sz=w1000)